elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 Although the `display_name` field isn't required when users sign up for an account, we want them to be able to change this field on the **Edit Player** page, so we add it to the `cast/2` function along with the other fields.

+Lastly, we need to pipe to the `unique_constraint/1` function with our `:username` field so users will get a message if they try creating multiple accounts with the same `username`.

 ## Generating a Migration